MPY-01/Caesar-Polo-Esau/polo/1961/polo-01.md

 The idea of revolutionary guerrilla warfare as it was fully developed by Mao Zedong appears to be another contribution to the Marxist-Leninist theory of revolution.

 Mao's teacher in guerrilla warfare tactics was Zhu De, whom Major Evans F. Carlson, an early on-the-spot observer of Chinese Red Army tactics, described as "pre-eminent in his field."
-(61) It is difficult to determine the extent of Mao's debt to Chu on the matter of strategy and tactics.
-In any case, Chu steps aside:
+(61) It is difficult to determine the extent of Mao's debt to Zhu on the matter of strategy and tactics.
+In any case, Zhu steps aside:

 We must not absorb foreign countries' theories ...mechanically and regard them as unchanging dogmas.
 The Great Revolution, the Agrarian Revolution, and the War of Resistance have given birth to a correct military science...it is a military science that has both theory and practice...the many books on warfare written by Comrade Mao Zedong are representative